SebastianMuskalla/ModelessVim/README.md

 The default configuration requires a nerd font (<https://www.nerdfonts.com>.)
 (A nerd font is a monospace font that has additional icons inserted.)
-To be precise, the infobar at the top and the statusbar at the bottom of the terminal window use some of these cutom icons.
+To be precise, the infobar at the top and the statusbar at the bottom of the terminal window use some of these custom icons.
 Additionally, your terminal should support displaying unicode characters.

 I recommend using a Nerd Font; I am using the nerd font version of